 - placing food on individual plates instead of leaving the serving dish on the table

 - avoiding eating straight out of the packet

 - putting small portions of snacks in bowls or other containers, especially when doing other activities while eating

 - storing bulk purchases in a place that is hard to reach

 - using smaller plates, bowls, or containers

 It is hard to stick to a meal plan when the cupboards, fridge, or freezer contain unhealthful foods.
-According to the CDC, opening up a cabinet and seeing a favorite snack food is a common trigger of overeating.
+According to the

 Parting with favorite snacks or treats is a vital step toward adopting a more healthful diet.
 Try clearing the cupboards of tempting snack goods, and donate unopened items to charity where possible.